ydb-platform/ydb/BUILD.md

 git clone https://github.com/ydb-platform/ydb.git
 ```

 By default, the 'main' branch is checked out.
 It contains the latest development update for both YDB Server and CLI.
 This branch may sometimes be broken for short periods of time, so you may prefer to build the latest stable versions of YDB Server and CLI as described below.
+As stable versions of the YDB Server and CLI belong to different commits, it is not possible to get both server and CLI stable executables with a single checkout/build.
+Checkout and build server first, then CLI, or visa versa.

 ### Check out the latest stable YDB Server version for build